fuzzygroup/wayfarer/docs/basics/halting.md

 ---

 # Halting
-You can stop processing any time by calling `#halt` within an instance method of your job class.
-Note that `#halt` does _not_ immediately return from the instance method.
-Instead, it sets a halting flag internally, and once your instance method returns, the `Processor` will halt.
+You can stop processing any time by calling `#halt` within actions.
+Note that `#halt` does __not__ immediately return from the instance method.
+Instead, it sets a halting flag internally, and once your instance method returns, the processor reacts to your halt intent.

 {% highlight ruby %}
 class DummyJob < Wayfarer::Job